mehakagg1313/SOLAR-AND-WIND-ENERGY-PREDICTION/README.md

 Data was collected from https://open-power-system-data.org/ which is a free open source platform with data on power systems for 37 European countries.
 But we chose to focus on a specific country, Germany, due to having the highest proportion of renewable energy than any other country(about 46 percent of its energy come from solar, wind, biomass) and hence it is a good indicator of where the rest of the world is headed.
 The data file contained about 16 variables like utc_time stamp,solar capacity,wind capacity,solar profile, wind profile,wind_onshore, wind_offshore profile.

 ### DataPreprocessing
+#### Removing null values
-     1.Removing missing values in ground truth values (if any) 1.For solar generation actual, wherever there is a null value, it has been filled with the value for a day before.For the first day of the month, since   there is no previous day value, it has been filled with 0 assuming there is no solar generation before 6 am.Then we replaced leftover Nan values with mean of the data of solar generation actual
+          1.For solar generation actual, wherever there is a null value, it has been filled with the value for a day before.For the first day of the month, since   there is no previous day value, it has been filled with 0 assuming there is no solar generation before 6 am.Then we replaced leftover Nan values with mean of the data of solar generation actual
           2. For wind generation actual, wherever there is a null value, it has been filled with the mean value of the entire wind generation actual column.

+#### Correlation analysis
-      2.Correlation analysis show that some features are more correlated to target variables.
+      It show that some features are more correlated to target variables.
 Solar profile is most correlated with solar generation output.
 In case of wind energy, wind profile, wind onshore profile, wind onshore generation followed by wind offshore profile and wind offshore generation.

 ![image](https://user-images.githubusercontent.com/87893594/211166795-6f554565-dee5-4d3d-8998-0795c909fd10.png)

+#### Feature Importance
-      3.Feature Importance: Along with correlation analysis, feature importance was used to select the most appropriate features of our dataset for robust model training.
+Along with correlation analysis, feature importance was used to select the most appropriate features of our dataset for robust model training.
 Useless data must be removed for low bias.
 It is a technique that calculates the score of each input feature.
 The score indicates the importance of that feature.